 Risk of neuropsychiatric events with varenicline and bupropion

 There are concerns that varenicline and bupropion HCl may be associated with an increased risk of depression and other neuropsychiatric events, including suicidal behaviors.[15,21] This concern is based on postmarketing reports and post hoc analyses.[15,21] Attempted and completed suicides have also been reported in patients taking these medications.
 These neuropsychiatric events have been reported in patients with or without preexisting psychiatric illness.

-In July 2009, the FDA required the manufacturers of both varenicline and bupropion HCl to add a boxed warning to the product labeling, based on the continued review of postmarketing adverse event reports.
-The warning describes the risk of the following neuropsychiatric events from postmarketing reports:[15,18]
+In July 2009, on the basis of the continued review of postmarketing adverse event reports, the FDA required the manufacturers of both varenicline and bupropion HCl to add a boxed warning to the product labeling.
+The warning describes the risk of the following neuropsychiatric events from postmarketing reports:[15,20]

 - Changes in mood (including depression and mania).

 - Homicidal ideation.